MinecraftForge/Documentation/docs/blocks/blocks.md

   - `lightValue` - The amount of light emitted by the block.
 Example Usage: Glowstone. **Note:** this method takes a value from 1 to 15.
   - `hardnessAndResistance` - Hardness is how long it takes to mine a block (set to -1 for unbreakable).
 Resistance is explosion resistance.
   - `needsRandomTick` - makes the block recieve random ticks.
 Example Usage: Plants.
-  - `variableOpacity` - if set to true, the game will cache whether your block is a full cube in each state, and do stuff accordingly.
-Example Usage: Shulker Boxes
+  - `variableOpacity` - if set to true, the game will work out the opacity of your block everytime either `IBlockstate.getOpacity`, `IBlockState.propagatesSkylightDown` or `IBlockState.getLightOpacity` is called.
+Example Usage: Shulker Boxes.

 ### Advanced Blocks